FluegelsApps/iot-utilities/docs/settings/settings_iotserver.md

 Tap this preference to change the static access token of the IoT-Server.
 This token will be used for authentication.
 Telemetry messages that contain this token as the access token won't be rejected.

+### Token Validation Bypass

+- If this feature is enabled, the application will disable the token checking on all received packets
+- If this feature is disabled, the application will validate each received packet using it's access token

+Use this feature with caution as third parties could have manipulated the data when the validation is disabled.

 ### Authentication username

 Tap this preference to change the username of the server authentication.
 This username will also be used to access protected content of the server (Web-Dashboard, API calls).